talon-one/talon_one.js/docs/ManagementApi.md

   'batchId': "batchId_example", // String | Filter results by batches of coupons 'usable': "usable_example", // String | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.
   'referralId': 56, // Number | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-  'recipientIntegrationId': "recipientIntegrationId_example", // String | Filter results by match with a profile id specified in the coupon's `RecipientIntegrationId` field.
+  'recipientIntegrationId': "recipientIntegrationId_example", // String | Filter results by match with a profile ID specified in the coupon's `RecipientIntegrationId` field.
   'exactMatch': false // Boolean | Filter results to an exact case-insensitive matching against the coupon code };
 apiInstance.deleteCoupons(applicationId, campaignId, opts).then(() => {